SouadAli10/qa-assignment/docs/testing-report.md

 Impact: We do not have users so anyone using this app can see the other person's todos

 Recommendation: Implement proper user isolation with JWT verification and user-specific data filtering

+### Todo items prioritization
+Severity: High

+Finding: The requirements around todo prioritization are not implemented on the FE/BE

+Impact: We are not able to implement prioritization for todos

+Recommendation: Implement proper prioritization for todos

 ### Data Cleanup Implementation
 Action Taken: Added a "Delete All Todos" API endpoint